KlutzyBubbles/tts-typescript-template/README.md

 This repo provides a template to setup an environment to create, build and test typescript to lua tabletop simulator scripts.

+It also houses all the example scripts used to test `tts-typescript`, these can be found under `src/examples/`.

 ## Getting Started